-I wrote a post a couple weeks back which grew so long that I had to cut off half of it and attach it to this post.
-In that post, I talked about the Saxon Math pillars of incremental development and constant meaningful review.
-These two supports of the Saxon Math curriculum are what makes Saxon Math so special.
+I wrote a post a couple of weeks back which grew so long that I had to cut off half of it and attach it to this post.
+In that post, I talked about the Saxon Math pillars of Incremental Development and Constant Meaningful Review.
+These two supports of the Saxon Math curriculum are what make Saxon Math so special.
 They must be tied together in order for the curriculum to work.

 And as I said in that previous post, if you are not combining those two pillar concepts, you are doing Saxon Math incorrectly!

-The results of neglecting either incremental development or constant meaningful review can often only be detected down the road a ways.
+The results of neglecting either incremental development or constant meaningful review can often only be detected down the road a bit.
 But there will be effects.